w8tcha/CKEditor-TextSelection-Plugin/README.md

 Forked from https://github.com/sirtet/ckeditor-dev/tree/master/plugins/textselection

 This Plugin will also work with the CodeMirror Plugin  - http://ckeditor.com/addon/codemirror

+> [!NOTE]
+> The Source Dialog works only in combination with the CodeMirror Plugin

 #### Demo
 http://w8tcha.github.io/CKEditor-TextSelection-Plugin/